ritabt/PokAImon/README.md

 <img src="images/sumoball.PNG" align="middle" width="2500"/>

-# PokAImon: Competitive Multi-Agent RL Training
+# PokAImon Training: Competitive Multi-Agent RL with GAIL
-We train Pokemon agents to sumo fight in a Unity environment with Reinforcement Learning.
+We train Pokemon agents to sumo fight in a Unity environment with Reinforcement Learning and Generative Adversarial Imitation Learning.
 More implementation details can be found in our report paper [here](https://github.com/ritabt/PokAImon/blob/main/Report%20Paper.pdf).
 More details on components of this repo can be found in the original cloned README [here](https://github.com/ritabt/PokAImon/blob/main/UNITY_README.md).

 This is our final project for Stanford's CS230 and CS231n.
 The contributors to this repo are Cole Sohn and Rita Tlemcani.

+## Background

+We cloned and modified the "Unity ML Agents Toolkit" from [here](https://github.com/Unity-Technologies/ml-agents).
+They provide some examples for getting started and very detailed instructions in [here](https://unity.com/products/machine-learning-agents).
+We recommend you check out their starter examples if this is your first time using Unity!

+Many of the strategies we used to train our Pokemon agents are from [this paper](https://arxiv.org/pdf/1710.03748.pdf) by OpenAI and the GAIL paper available [here](https://arxiv.org/pdf/1606.03476.pdf).
+If you're interested in the theory implemented, please check out our report paper [here](https://github.com/ritabt/PokAImon/blob/main/Report%20Paper.pdf) or our presentation slides [here](https://github.com/ritabt/PokAImon/blob/main/Report%20Paper.pdf).

+## Dependencies

+To run this repo you need a virtual environment for all your packages.
+Create a virtual environment with Python 3.8 (the Python version is important for this) then install the packages following the instructions in [here](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md).
+You don't need to follow the advanced part.

-## To use Unity ML
+## To use this repo

+In `config\` you'll find a few `.yaml` files.
+These files specify the training configurations.
+The documentation for how to write these files is [here](https://unity-technologies.github.io/ml-agents/Training-Configuration-File/) but we found that the official documentation is not complete and learning from provided examples has been helpful.

+Make a config file with your desired training configuration and follow the instructions below:

 Step 1: Activate venv
 ```sh